FarmData2/FD2-School-Materials/12-OSS2/12-OSS2-Hands-On.md

 1. Decide which partner's repository you will use.
 2. Go to that repository on GitHub.
 3. Go to the "Settings" for the repository (The _gear_ icon at the top).
-4. Click on "Collaborators and teams" (In the left panel).
+4. Click on "Collaborators" (In the left panel).
 5. Click the "Add people" button.
 6. Enter your partner's GitHub id.
-7. Invite them to your repo with "Write" access.
+7. Click the "Add ..." button.
 8. The invited partner will need to:
    - Accept the invitation (check your e-mail).
    - Run the FarmData2 Development Environment from the repo: